seananderson/fish600/overview/manuscript.md

 4. A stock assessment *estimation model* is fit to the pseudo-data.
 This determines the ability of the methods of interest to estimate the paramters specified in the operating model and to assess the scenario or 'status' of the simulated stock.

 Steps 2 to 4 are usually repeated across iterations, adding re-sampled process error and observation error each iteration.
 Blocks of iterations are repeated across multiple scenarios, with each scenario representing some different combination of conditioning, operating, sampling, and estimation models.
 This process differs from a management strategy evaluation (MSE) in that MSE 'closes the loop' — introducing management decision rules about how to act on stock assessment output that affect subsequent realistations of operating model years.
-Stock assessment simulation is intended to examine the mechanics and performance of the stock assessment models themselves.
+Stock assessment simulation on the other hand is intended to examine the mechanics and performance of stock assessment models themselves: It (insert insightful benefit of SAS modelling here).

 We've arrived at the lessons we suggest in this paper after conducting a series of large-scale stock assessment simulation studies at the University of Washington.
 These studies are featured in this issue: